kkazakov/helixtrace-app/docs/explanation/app-entry-routing.md

 The auth check happens in the `AuthenticationShell` widget rather than as a GoRouter redirect.
 This is simpler for the current two-route auth flow but does not protect the `/home` route directly — a user who knows the URL can navigate there without going through the shell's check.
 A route-level redirect would be more robust as the app grows.

+### Session restoration with loading state

+The `isInitializing` state prevents a brief flash of the login screen while the stored token is being validated.
+Without this, users with valid sessions would see the login screen for a moment before being redirected to the map.
+The trade-off is an extra loading screen on every app start, but it provides a smoother experience.

 ### Router as a provider

 The `GoRouter` instance lives in a Riverpod provider (`routerProvider`) rather than being created directly in `main()`.
-This allows the router to depend on Riverpod-injected services (currently none, but the auth provider dependency in the shell suggests future routes may need provider access).
+This allows the router to depend on Riverpod-injected services.
 It also makes the router testable.

 ### Nested login/register routes